GitTools/GitVersion/docs/input/docs/reference/configuration.md

 Description: Details about how GitVersion can be configured to suit your needs
 ---

-GitVersion 3.0 is mainly powered by configuration and no longer has branching strategies hard coded.
+GitVersion from version 3 is mainly powered by configuration and no longer has branching strategies hard coded.

 ## Configuration tool

-If you run `GitVersion init` you will be launched into a configuration tool, it can help you configure GitVersion the way you want it.
+If you run `gitversion init` you will be launched into a configuration tool, it can help you configure GitVersion the way you want it.

 Once complete, the `init` command will create a `GitVersion.yml` file in the